Microcar: Worldwide 1990–present

 The Smart Fortwo is often called a microcar in the United States; although it requires a regular licence to drive.

 Quadricycle legislation

 The European Union introduced the quadricycle category in 1992.
 In several European countries since then, microcars are classified by governments separately from normal cars, sometimes using the same regulations as motorcycles or mopeds.
 Therefore, compared with normal cars, microcars often have relaxed requirements for registration and licensing, and can be subject to lower taxes and insurance costs.

+Junior cars

+Junior cars are motorized cars for children, typically copies of real designs.
+Originally powered either by electric engines or small internal combustion engines, electric engines currently dominate.
+From the 1926 Baby Bugatti until today, junior cars are often as expensive as a real car and are built to a higher standard than a ride-in toy car.
+As with the Bugatti, these are frequently sold directly by real car manufacturers such as Porsche and Ferrari.
+In the 1990s Aston Martin built a half-scale junior car version of the then-new Aston Martin Virage Volante, with a handmade aluminium body, leather interior, and 160-cc Honda engine.
+It cost as much as a brand new Mercedes-Benz 190E.

+Manufacturers include Pocket Classics, the Little Car Company, Eshelman, and Hackney.

 Microcar trucks

 There are also a variety of microcar trucks, usually of the "forward control" or van style to provide more cargo room.
 These might be used for local deliveries on narrow streets that are unsuited to larger vehicles.
 The Piaggio Ape is a three-wheeled example.
 The Honda Acty is a four-wheeled example.